suhasm/easytei/README.md

 </lg>
 ```

-There are only a couple of things to remember:
+## Syntax
-1. {oAn} represents binding holes. {oA6} represents a binding hole in Ms A of size 6.
+1. ```{oAn}``` represents binding holes. ```{oA6}``` represents a binding hole in Ms A of size 6.
-2. {nAx} represents a line number. {nB9} represents that line 9 has just begun in Ms. B.
+2. ```{nAx}``` represents a line number. ```{nB9}``` represents that line 9 has just begun in Ms. B.
-3. ```[A=reading1, B=reading2, C= reading3]``` represents variants in manuscripts A,B and C. Use single letters for manuscripts.
+3. ```[A=reading1, B=reading2, C= reading3]```represents variants in manuscripts A,B and C.
+    * Use single letters for manuscripts.
 For emendations by people, use two letters: [SM=tīra, A=taru, B=tarūn].
-If you want to quote a reading from a different text, use the tilde: [A=taru, ~meghadūta=tarūn, B=tarīn].
-If you want to specify orthographic or punctuation variants: [punct, A=taru, SM=tarūn]
+    * If you want to quote a reading from a different text, use the tilde: [A=taru, ~meghadūta=tarūn, B=tarīn].
+    * If you want to specify orthographic or punctuation variants: [punct, A=taru, SM=tarūn]

+## Usage
+This script is to be used within Google Apps Script connected to a Google Document.
+To use the script, follow these steps:

+1. Open a Google Document.
+2. Select Extensions > Apps Script.
+3. Copy the functions into the Apps Script editor and save the project.
+4. Reload the Google Document.
+5. A new menu item 'EasyTEI' will appear in the toolbar.
+6. Select the text you want to transform and then choose 'Transform to TEI' from the 'EasyTEI' menu.
+7. The selected text will be replaced with the TEI format transformation.

+It's also worth noting that the regex used for the transformations are based on assumptions about the structure of the input text.
+If your input text does not conform to these assumptions, the script may not behave as expected.

-## Features
+## Functions
 The script contains the following functions:

 ### `wrapLines(text)`